arenadata/pgbackrest/README_GPDB_en.md

     PGOPTIONS="-c gp_session_role=utility" pgbackrest --stanza=seg$i backup
 done
 ```
-If you need to stop an interrupted backup, you can do this with the command
+If you need to stop an interrupted backup, you can do this with the query
 ```
 select pg_stop_backup() from gp_dist_random('gp_id');
 ```

 4.2 Сreate a named restore point

+Run the query
 ```
 select gp_create_restore_point('backup1');
 ```